Iran agrees to UN inspectors' surveillance cameras | DW | 12.09.2021

 While the equipment belongs to and is serviced by the IAEA, all requisite recordings are stored in Iran in an agreement between the two sides.
 There were no details of whether the IAEA would get access to the old recordings.

-Iran is currently closer in the process of enriching uranium to weapons-grade purity than it ever has been before.
+Iran is currently closer to enriching uranium to weapons-grade purity than it ever has been before.
 The country's stockpiles of enriched uranium continue to grow.

 The meeting of the IAEA's board of governors is scheduled for Monday and Sunday's agreement comes on the eve of anticipated diplomatic deadlock over the status of Iran's nuclear program.
 Iran said it would participate in the board meeting.

 Western powers are expected to argue Iran should be censured for its lack of cooperation with the monitoring systems in place.
-Efforts to revive the 2015 Iran nuclear deal, known as the Joint Comprehensive Plan of Action (JCPOA), and get the US and Iran to re-enter the deal since then US President Donald Trump withdrew in 2018 have stalled.
+Efforts to revive the 2015 Iran nuclear deal, known as the Joint Comprehensive Plan of Action (JCPOA), and get the US and Iran to re-enter the agreement after former US President Donald Trump withdrew in 2018 have stalled.

 US Secretary of State Antony Blinken warned the US is close to abandoning its diplomatic efforts with Iran to reinstate the JCPOA.